analyticascent/confounder/criteria/minwage.md

 &nbsp;

-2) **Total Hours Worked:** A minimum wage increase has no benefit for the workers it's intended to help if they lose a corresponding number of hours from shorter and/or fewer shifts.
+2) **Who is Employed:** The workers most negatively impacted by the minimum wage are *uncredentialed workers with little to no work history.* Total employment rates by themselves fail to distinguish negative impacts in employment for this group.

 &nbsp;

-3) **Non-Salary Benefits:** Anything from tips, bonuses, shift flexibility, or other various workplace benefits not necessarily tied to hourly salary can decrease and offset any mandated wage increases.
+3) **Total Hours Worked:** A minimum wage increase has no benefit for the workers it's intended to help if they lose a corresponding number of hours from shorter and/or fewer shifts.
+This can also happen when companies are *voluntarily* raising the wages of workers.

 &nbsp;

-4) **Who is Employed:** The workers most negatively impacted by the minimum wage are *uncredentialed workers with little to no work history.* Total employment rates by themselves fail to distinguish negative impacts in employment for this group.
+4) **Non-Salary Benefits:** Anything from tips, bonuses, shift flexibility, or other various workplace benefits not necessarily tied to hourly salary can decrease and offset any mandated wage increases.
+It must be stressed that this is often the most challenging factor on this list to take into account because the kinds of non-salary benefits that exist vary from job to job.

+&nbsp;

 &nbsp;